MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

 You've successfully defined the project constitution.
 In the next task, you'll create a detailed specification for the document upload and management feature.

-## Task 4: Create the Spec for the document upload and management feature
+## Create the Spec for the document upload and management feature

 The specification (spec) defines what you're building from the user's perspective.
 It describes features, user stories, acceptance criteria, and business requirements without prescribing how to implement them.
 A well-written spec serves as the foundation for creating implementation plans and tasks.